Teesdale Way Section 11 (Middleton One Row to Yarm)

 Introduction

-Section 11 of the Teesdale Way links the County Durham village of Middleton One Row to the North Yorkshire market town of Yarm although the trail itself stays entirely in County Durham.
+Section 11 of the Teesdale Way links the County Durham village of Middleton One Row to the North Yorkshire market town of Yarm while the trail itself stays entirely in County Durham.
 Despite a relatively flat profile – mainly through fields and some riparian woodland – this section of the Teesdale Way is fairly challenging.
 Depending on the season, the wooded section after Newsham Bank can be muddy, rugged, overgrown and poorly defined in places.
-Giant Hogweed, with its potential to cause chemically induced burns, proliferates in places along the trail, making full leg cover and a stick or walking pole advisable.
+Giant Hogweed – with its potential to cause severe skin irritation – proliferates in places along the trail making full leg cover and a stick or walking pole advisable.

 Stats at a Glance